 As described in the Bat-Track Input Current Limited Step Down Switching Regulator section, the resistor on the CLPROG pin determines the average input current limit in each of the six current limit modes.
-The input current will be comprised of two components, the current that is used to drive V{OUT} and the quiescent current of the switching regulator.
-To ensure that the total average input current remains below the USB specification, both components of input current should be considered.
+The input current will be comprised of two components, the current that is used to drive VOUT and the quiescent current of the switching regulator.
+To ensure that the USB specification is strictly met, both components of input current should be considered.
 The Electrical Characteristics table gives the typical values for quiescent currents in all settings as well as current limit programming accuracy.
 To get as close to the 500mA or 100mA specifications as possible, a precision resistor should be used.

 An averaging capacitor is required in parallel with the resistor so that the switching regulator can determine the average input current.
 This capacitor also provides the dominant pole for the feedback loop when current limit is reached.
-To ensure stability, the capacitor on CLPROG should be 0.1μF or larger.
+To ensure stability, the capacitor on CLPROG should be $0.1\mu F$ or larger.